 Step 4: Assembly

-Not much to talk here since the picture speak for itself, however I do have some tips:
+Not much to talk here since the picture speaks for itself, however, I do have some tips:

 - Make sure the balcony floor connect the stair with the top reasonable.